-We expect all users to make no attempt to load or download any programme onto the network.
+We require that all users shall not attempt to load or download any programme onto the network.

 All users of the network can be monitored remotely by the network administrators.

 Pupils are taught that their use of the network can be monitored.